gottingen/kumo-search/README.md

 it will reduce c++ communication and development phrase during  business development。 may reduce business development days a lot and provide bug free code.

+how ever, in some Modularity is not good system, you need to do a lot work int `test and online`, it is a very frustrating thing that， if many people develop together, so fuzz..

 ```mermaid
 flowchart LR
   A[python algorithm]-->B[c++ review]-->C[c++ develop]-->D[test and online]